India fact-checkers face threats, jail in misinformation fight

 India, with a population of 1.4 billion people, has 17 IFCN-certified fact-checking organisations, the most of any country.
 The United States by comparison has 12.

+AFP has a team of journalists in India who debunk misinformation as part of Meta's third-party fact-checking programme.

-But the proliferation of misinformation -- in hundreds of regional languages -- has massively outpaced the growth in fact-checking operations.
+The proliferation of misinformation -- in hundreds of regional languages -- has massively outpaced the growth in fact-checking operations in the country.

 The consequences of viral misinformation can be deadly.
 In 2018, dozens of people were killed in a series of lynchings that rocked the country after false rumours of child kidnapping spread on smartphones.